hrenaud/kanban-view/CONTRIBUTING.md

 ## Getting Help

 - **Documentation**: Check the README and code comments
 - **Note**: As this is a temporary plugin, bug reports and feature requests will not be addressed.
-This plugin will be deprecated once the official Kanban view is available.
+This plugin will be deprecated once the official Kanban view from the product team is available.

 ## License